Skip to main content

 gcp-compute-instance-group

-The Instance Group Manager owns and controls a specific managed instance group.
-This link reveals the underlying Instance Group object that represents the collection of VMs created by the manager.
+The Instance Group Manager encapsulates and manages an underlying (managed) Instance Group resource that represents the actual collection of VM instances.

 gcp-compute-instance-template